dalequark/daleonai/_posts/2021-06-17-privacy-preserving-pet-cam.md

 ![](/images/screen-shot-2021-06-17-at-3.55.55-pm.png)

-In this picture, my adorable little chick Millie (RIP) is "intersecting" with her water dish, and therefore I conclude she's probably drinking.
+In this picture, my adorable little chick Millie is "intersecting" with her water dish, and therefore I conclude she's probably drinking.

 Jason also built out a nice interface that helps you select what two objects you want to track: